consilience/api-rate-monitor/README.md

 rolling window were made.

-At any time, the counts of requests for the last rolling window period can be summed to get the number of reqeusts made in the current rolling window.
+At any time, the counts of requests for the last rolling window period can be summed to get the number of requests made in the current rolling window.
 That tells us how may requests can be made *now* before the API rate limiting kicks in.